 - laying the groundwork should regulators ever ask a business to prove their compliance.

-By using Solidatus, an organisation gains invaluable insight into its data landscape.
-The tool enables users to visualise and analyse lineage showing what type of data they have and how it moves through their systems.
-It is impossible for senior management to be completely confident that the organisation is not inadvertently contravening some aspect of PDPA without this, leaving them open to enforcement and reputational risks.
+By using Solidatus, an organization gains invaluable insight into its data landscape.
+The tool enables users to visualize and analyze lineage showing what type of data they have and how it moves through their systems.
+It is impossible for senior management to be completely confident that the organization is not inadvertently contravening some aspect of PDPA without this, leaving them open to enforcement and reputational risks.

 Proactive approach to compliance

 Solidatus enables companies to prove to the regulator that they are taking a proactive approach to PDPA by clearly documenting and auditing their data landscape and creating their Data Privacy Impact Assessment (DPIA) in terms of both location of data and the modeling of the processes deployed to achieve compliance.
 Solidatus can quickly discover, document and share models, simplifying the process of being compliant.

 While implementing a DPIA alone does not ensure compliance, Solidatus can demonstrate to the regulator how and when a DPIA was conducted and prove how information is collected, stored, used, deleted and who has access to it.
 It also clearly shows that data privacy is a key consideration for future change.

 - Build an operational data blueprint that can be further leveraged, turning an obligation into an asset.

 - Achieve a competitive advantage around areas such as data analytics, and generate efficiencies to broader system transformation by identifying lineage, modeling data quality and managing user access rights and data retention.

 - Identify data redundancy and duplication, allowing efficiencies and cost savings over the entire data lifecycle from data capture, through storage, retention, and timely managed destruction.